GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: GFH-v2 Methodology

 To select an optimal value of \(\alpha_{\mathrm{h}}\), we evaluate the sensitivity \(h_{0,\min}\) as a function of \(\alpha_{\mathrm{h}}\) across several representative frequencies and ellipticities, using the formulation described in Section~\ref{sec:theory_sens}(Eq.~\ref{eq:h0min}).
 As shown in the left panel of Fig.~\ref{fig:Alpha}, the sensitivity initially improves with increasing $\alpha_{\mathrm{h}}$ as more data are integrated, but eventually saturates or worsens as the signal amplitude becomes too weak to contribute effectively.
 Similarly, the right panel of Fig.~\ref{fig:Alpha} further illustrates the dependence of $h_{\rm 0,min}$ on $\alpha_{\mathrm{h}}$ for different ellipticities $\epsilon$.
 The optimal $\alpha_{\mathrm{h}}$ is therefore chosen as the value that minimizes $h_{\rm 0,min}$, corresponding to the best achievable sensitivity for a given $f_0$ and $\epsilon$.
+The variation in $h_{\rm 0,min}$ is moderate and in some cases, shows a weakly defined minimum that determines the optimal value of $\alpha_{\mathrm{h}}$.
+In cases where the dependence is relatively weak, this result indicates that shorter observation times can be safely used without significantly affecting the sensitivity, thereby reducing computational cost.
+In other cases the minimum is more pronounced, and selecting the optimal $\alpha_{\mathrm{h}}$ leads to a non-negligible improvement in sensitivity.

 The observation times $T_{\mathrm{obs}}$ derived from this optimization are shown in Fig.~\ref{fig:Tobs} where each point corresponds to the duration associated with the optimal $\alpha_{\mathrm{h}}$.
 This approach refines the search strategy by excluding data with negligible signal amplitude, thereby maintaining sensitivity while reducing computational cost.